• Skip to primary navigation

 Quick version:

-• Heat the meatballs in the sauce, sprinkle with parsley and serve.
+• Heat the meatballs in the sauce, sprinkle with parsley, and serve.

 Pork meatballs:

-• Heat ยฝ tablespoon oil in the pan you will use for frying the meatballs later and cook the onions until softer and golden.
-Transfer to the mixing bowl and let cool slightly.
+• Saute onions: Chop the onion finely.
+Heat the oil and cook the onions until softer and golden, about 5 minutes.
+Transfer them to the mixing bowl and let them cool slightly.

 Notes